40tude/bmi_api_2/README.md

-## Step 6
+## Step 6 : Create `tests/api.rs`

+Run the command below to extend `Cargo.toml`

 ```
 cargo add tower
 cargo add serde-json
 ```

-Create a `/tests/api.rs` file with the following content.
+Create a `tests/api.rs` file with the following content :

 ```rust
 use axum::body::to_bytes;